MegaMek/megamek.github.io/README.md

   - `mission_statement.md`: The mission statement.
 Appears on front page.
   - `sys_require.md`: A short blurb describing the system requirements for the programs.
 - In root directory:
   - `community.md`: Information about the megamek community.
-Very much a WIP ATM.
 Shows on its own page.
-  - `play.md`: Information about how to play MegaMek.
-Very much a WIP ATM.
+  - `play.md`: Information about how to play MegaMek and MekHQ.
 Shows on its own page.
 - The `wiki` directory contains additional markdown files for supplementary content that is not directly used in the main navbar but that can be linked to and is available at `wiki/name_of_file.html` when the site is compiled.

 More information about using markdown to write pages can be found [here](https://daringfireball.net/projects/markdown/syntax).
 Its super easy.